Non-accessible localizations: Formalization

 The formalization of the above results takes approximately 500 lines.
 In order to do these formalizations, a number of other known results needed to be formalized.
-For example, we prove a number of results about connected maps, enough to show that if $f$ is a surjection between groups, then $Bf$ is a $0$-connected map.
+For example, we prove several results about connected maps, enough to show that if $f$ is a surjection between groups, then $Bf$ is a $0$-connected map.
 (See \cref{ex:surjective} and~\cite[Corollary~8.8.5]{Uni}.)
 We also prove a special case of~\cite[Theorem~3.12]{CORS}, namely that if $O$ is a modality and $L_f$ is the localization with respect to a family with each $f_i$ $O$-connected, then each $\eta : X \to L_f X$ is $O$-connected.
 This was challenging because~\cite[Lemma~1.44]{RSS} has not been formalized, so we had to also prove various results about orthogonal factorization systems.
 The results described in this paragraph required about 600 additional lines.

-In addition, the $n=0$ case of \cref{pr:smallness}, which was proved informally by Rijke~\cite{R}, was asserted without proof.
+In addition, the $n=0$ case of \cref{pr:smallness}, which was proved informally by Rijke~\cite{R}, is assumed as an axiom in the formalization.
 It has been formalized in Arend by Valery Isaev~\cite{Isa} (see the file \texttt{Homotopy/Image.ard}).